New mom fatigue

 Between the endless feedings, sleepless nights and other responsibilities, many women feel really, really tired in the weeks after birth.
 You may find it hard to balance taking care of a new baby, yourself, your family and your home.
 Take comfort in knowing you're not alone.
 These feelings are normal.
 You can take steps to help you find more energy and overcome new mom fatigue.

 When there's a new baby in the home, sleep is on everyone's mind!
-Newborns sleep about 16 hours a day, often in about 3-hour periods.
+Newborns sleep about 16 hours a day for 3 to 4 hours at a time.
 In the first few weeks of a baby's life, it can be hard, if not impossible, for mom to get a solid stretch of 6 to 8 hours sleep at night.
 Try these steps to help you get the rest you need.

 Sleep when the baby sleeps, even if it's just for a quick nap.
 Turn off the phone and TV, close the shades, and try to get a few minutes of sleep whenever you can.